Jared-James/hangman/README.md

-# hangman

-A simple Hangman game
+#  Hangman - an old time classsic

 *Can you guess the word before your gusses run out!*

-## Motivation
+## 🚀 Motivation 🚀

 This project was created to build a game using basic javascript.

 ## Built with

-Javascript & express
+🔨 Javascript & express 🔧

 *Installation*
  - NPM install